 I am an academic and dancer whose research on performing bodies combines dance history, performance studies theory, cultural studies, experimental practice, and technology.
 In 2009, I received my doctorate from the University of Cambridge as a Marshall Scholar and joined the Andrew W. Mellon Fellowship of Scholars in the Humanities at Stanford University, and then CalArts and the University of Bristol.
-I am now Head of Digital Research and Professor of Performance and Technology at the Royal Central School of Speech and Drama, University of London.
+I am now Head of Digital Research and Professor of Performance and Technology at the Royal Central School of Speech and Drama, University of London, where I co-founded the Centre for Performance, Technology, and Equity.
 I sometimes explain that I teach bodies and performance to theorists and historians, and history and theory to performers, but I like it best when those get mixed up together.
 I am committed to multiple possibilities, both implicit and explicit, for working between practice and research.

 Together with Harmony Bench, I've been working for over ten years on the kinds of questions and problems that make the analysis and visualization of data meaningful for dance historical inquiry, funded by a Battelle Engineering, Technology, and Human Affairs (BETHA) Endowment Grant, and subsequently a project grant from the Arts and Humanities Research Council (AHRC) for Dunham's Data: Katherine Dunham and Digital Methods for Dance Historical Inquiry (AH/R012989/1, 2018-22), which is winner of the joint ATHE-ASTR Award for Excellence in Digital Theatre Scholarship.
 The next step building on this research is an AHRC Research Development and Engagement Fellowship for Visceral Histories, Visual Arguments: Dance-Based Approaches to Data (AH/W005034/1, 2022-2025).
 Based on this body of digital research, we were commissioned by the Whitney Museum of American Art to produce dance history visualizations as part of their upcoming Edges of Ailey exhibition (September 2024).